GJKrupa/waveshare-e-touch-password-manager/README.md

 ## Pre-Requisites

-The included Ansible playbook with set up the device and install all the required software.
+The included Ansible playbook will set up the device and install all the required software.
 You must have already installed a recent version of Raspbian (preferably Raspbian lite) and enabled WiFi with passwordless SSH access to a user that has passwordless sudo (basically the standard pi user).
 You also must have Ansible installed on your host device.